-- All paddlers must carry their own mobile phone, spare paddle, have a leash attached to their person and have a life jacket per regulations of their state authority. (if paddling solo ensure a land contact is aware of expected return time) - It is recommended that paddlers do not paddle solo in open waters, if they choose to do so, they must stay within 1km of shore and have the aforementioned safety equipment. - Check all weather conditions for intended duration of the session and only proceed if no weather warnings, actual and forecasted gale force winds and maritime warnings.
-Do not paddle off closed beaches.
+- All paddlers must carry their own mobile phone, spare paddle, have a leash attached to their person and have a life jacket per regulations of their state authority. (if paddling solo ensure a land contact is aware of expected return time) - It is recommended that paddlers do not paddle solo in open waters, if they choose to do so, experienced paddlers must stay within a reasonable distance to shore and have the aforementioned safety equipment.
+(If solo and undertaking ocean training a EPIRB is also recommended.
+Training plan must be logged with a responsible person on land citing planned session and estimated time of return)

-- Paddle out in open ocean no further than 2 kms from shoreline. - Paddle after published Sunrise and return to shore before published Sunset from open ocean. - Communicate your session plan including location, course, start and finish with local coast guard or land-based point of contact. - Not paddle outside the hours of Sunrise to Sunset.
+- Check all weather conditions for intended duration of the session and only proceed if no weather warnings, actual and forecasted gale force winds and maritime warnings.
+Do not paddle off closed beaches. - Paddle out in open ocean no further than 2 kms from shoreline.
+(See Point 2 above) - Paddle after published Sunrise and return to shore before published Sunset from open ocean. - Communicate your session plan including location, course, start and finish with local coast guard or land-based point of contact. - Not paddle outside the hours of Sunrise to Sunset.